dftbplus/skpar/docs/source/about.rst

 Conceptual Overview
 ==============================

-The conceptual diagram of SKOPT is shown in Fig. 1, where the relation betweenn the following entities is suggested:
+The conceptual diagram of SKOPT is shown in Fig. 1, where the relation between the following entities is suggested:

     * **Model** -- a collection of executables outside SKOPT